xveganxxxedgex/burrow_gardens/README.md

 ~~Add logic so hero doesn't collide with bunnies going to their target position~~

-Add logic so if the preferred exit does not have a path, try going to the nearest exit that does have a path.
+~~Add logic so if the preferred exit does not have a path, try going to the nearest exit instead.~~

-If no exits have valid paths, need logic so when the tile changes, the bunnies tile updates to go to their target tile
+~~If no exits have valid paths, need logic so when the tile changes, the bunnies tile updates to go to their target tile~~

+~~Organize images directory to have subfolders and update file usages accordingly~~

 Fix character image facing left for a split second when first moving down